Surbhit01/WineQualityPrediction/README.md

 # Wine Quality Prediction

 End to End implementation of wine prediction web app.
+Based on the inputs given by the user for the different parameters, the wine quality will be predicted.

 ## CONTENTS
 1) [Dataset Information](#DATASET-INFORMATION)